 Having to carry twenty sheets of paper around a science lab as opposed to an iPad was much more unpleasant and difficult to organize.
 Plus, I accidentally set my paper on fire once in a lab- as you can imagine, the teacher was not very happy.

-Having access to it prepares me for the “real world”
+Then: Having access to it prepares me for the real world

-Summary of why I prefer my schoolwork digitally
+Summary of why I prefer digital materials over print materials